Big Horn Mine Trail: Map, Directions, & Bonus Cabin Ruins

 He was laid to rest in the veteran’s cemetery in Westwood, CA.

-Is the Big Horn Mine Haunted?
+Is The Big Horn Mine Haunted?

 The appalling history and backstory of the man behind the Big Horn Mine have led people to believe the place is haunted.